eugene-krivosheyev/java-junior/README.md

 ```

 ### DoD
-- Trainer see all the forks in github
+- Trainer sees all the forks in github
 - Trainer can locate every teammate by its team repo

 ---